SaiKrishnaMohan7/Playground/k8s/README.md

 - `kubectl create secret <typeOfSecret: generic, docker-registry, tls> <secretName: a name to refer this secret by> --from-literal key=value`: Imperatively create a secret to be strored inside the cluster (etcd??)

 - `kubectl get secrets`: gets secrets

+- `minikube dashboard`: brings up a fullfledged kubernetes dashboard (All edits and changes are imperative)

 ## Limitations to declarative deployment updates